 4. Be an Advocate for Services for Children

 Advocating for our neurodivergent or disabled child can be exhausting.
 It’s also necessary.
 The truth is, no one else is as invested in a child’s future as their parents, so it’s up to us to advocate for our child.
-But after years of doing the same thing-two steps forward, one step back-we can get burnt out.
+But after years of doing the same thing—two steps forward, one step back—we can get burnt out.
 When others advocate for our children on our behalf, it is life-giving to us as parents.
-And it is also more effective because we also tend to be seen by some as “asking for too much” or being “pushy” because we “think (our) kids should have special privileges and advantages.”
+It is also more effective because we also tend to be seen by some as “asking for too much” or being “pushy” because we “think (our) kids should have special privileges and advantages.”
 (Yes, this is our reality sometimes.)
 Also, when we, as a society, advocate for ALL children, our entire world benefits.

 5. Stop Staring and Being Afraid to Ask Questions